SpecterOps/bhe-code-exercise/README.md

   - Javascript: `npm run test`
   - Python: `python -m unittest test_sieve.py`
 - Your solution is committed to your project's `main` branch, no uncommitted changes or untracked files please
-- Submit the link to your public fork for review
+- Submit the link to your public repo for review

 ### Considerations